Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/README.md

 ## Bollinger Bands
 Bollinger Bands can be enabled in the settings via the toggle.

-Bollinger Bands are designed to discover opportunities that give investors a higher probability of properly identifying when an asset is oversold or overbought.
+Bollinger Bands are designed to discover opportunities that give investors a higher probability of properly identifying when an asset is oversold (bottom lines) or overbought (top lines).

 >There are three lines that compose Bollinger Bands: A simple moving average (middle band) and an upper and lower band.